Tom Clancy's The Division Review

 Tom Clancy's The Division

-By Kevin Mitchell Posted on March 31, 2016
+By Kevin Mitchell | Posted: March 31, 2016

 Standing in the way of Division agents on their mission to take back the city and discover the origin of the virus are organized groups of rioters, escaped prisoners, sanitation workers with flamethrowers, and private military contractors.
-Completing missions earn points in each of the wings, unlocking new abilities, talents, and perks.
+Completing missions earns points in each of the wings, unlocking new abilities, talents, and perks.
 With players being able to form up to four-player groups, having a balanced team is the key to success when attempting missions on the harder difficulty levels.
 Thankfully, players are free to switch out their abilities and unlocked talents at will.
 You may have a different loadout if you are playing in a group, compared to if you are trying to take back the city alone.

-Along with your two main weapons, Divison agents come equipped with a sidearm, two active abilities, and a signature skill.
+Along with your two main weapons, Division agents come equipped with a sidearm, two active abilities, and a signature skill.
 At the onset, most of these are locked, but as you complete missions and open up more of each wing in the base of operations, you'll gain access to these abilities.
 Depending on your combat approach, you may decide to change any of your abilities at any time.
 For example, I tend to keep one slot reserved for my heal and rotate the remaining slot between seeking mines and a sticky bomb.
-Each of the abilities also has unlockable talents, such as altering the standard turret into a flame shooter instrument of death.
+Each of the abilities also has unlockable talents, such as altering the standard turret into a flame-shooting instrument of death.

-Bounties are placed on rogue agents, and until they serve out the remaining time on their bounty timer or are killed, they can not leave the Dark Zone.
+Bounties are placed on rogue agents, and until they serve out the remaining time on their bounty timer or are killed, they cannot leave the Dark Zone.
 Players in the zone at the time will see an indicator for these rogue players, allowing you to team up to hunt them down.

 Simply Put

-Tom Clancy’s The Division is an enjoyable shooter with social implementation for those that want to play with friends.
+Tom Clancy's The Division is an enjoyable shooter with social implementation for those who want to play with friends.
 After putting 50+ hours into the game, completing the story and running around the Dark Zone as a rogue, Massive will need to keep updating the game with new end-game content.
-Daily missions are currently the same content, but harder, and running the same missions for the umpteenth time will eventually grow tiresome.
+Daily missions are currently the same content but harder, and running the same missions for the umpteenth time will eventually grow tiresome.
 The Division has a solid base to build off of, and I'm sure that Massive will keep updating the game with new activities for players to enjoy.

 Note: Tom Clancy's The Division was reviewed on PlayStation 4.
 A digital copy of the game was purchased by SelectButton.